← All posts

 Strong options usually share these traits:

 RavenTracker is built around that workflow: enter a public username, review recent follow activity in a compact layout, and stay anonymous to the account you view.
+The Instagram following tracker surfaces the 20 most recent follows sorted by recency — no Instagram login required.
+If you specifically need to audit recent follows, the recent follows checker focuses on exactly that question.
 Start at raventracker.com.
-If you want the positioning in one place before you commit to a workflow, read the Instagram follower tracker landing overview first.

 Common mistakes to avoid